timothywsage/t-m-se-/README.md

 - 👀 I’m interested in ... lulz
 - 🌱 I’m currently learning ... .JS .... .everything... at least thats what it feels like.
 But fun hobbie for me is cryptography,
 - 💞️ I’m looking to collaborate on ...
 Human Consicous AI/ ML project
-- 📫 How to reach me ... this was great, and @timothysage.5000@gmail.com
+- 📫 How to reach me ... when ˈstəʊnˈwɔːl is finished, Smile for the skriddies..... annnnd then there is the one playing with "əˈreɪz"...

 <!---